RylanJGraham/RipTide_application/riptide/README.md

 To View Login/Profile Pages uncomment route lines in the main.dart and their include directories.
 This gives access to the widgets contained in the lib/Screens/AdditionalScreens folder.
 Also make sure the main.dart home function is set to the commented signinsignuppage() rather than the homescreen().
 Also uncomment the navigator line in lib/Screens/Task1_ScreenDesign/Widgets/bottomAppBar_Widget.dart.

+## Warnings
+Warnings (24) are due to snake_case or camel_case identifiers.
+No data leaks or issues with the display detected.